atlantean-consulting/wallpapererer/README.md

 And that's exactly what I've done! **Wallpapererer** is a collection of Python and shell scripts for fetching, organizing, and applying Bing archive wallpapers on the Linux Mint Cinnamon desktop.
 It supports single-monitor and multi-monitor setups, automated daily sync via systemd, and EXIF metadata embedding, so you can pretend to respect copyright.

-## Monitor Configuration

-The multi-monitor compositor `wallpaper_combiner.py` is configured for my home desktop, which is a triple-wide setup (spared no expense), laid out like so:

-- Left screen: 1920×1080
-- Center screen: 3440×1440 (ultrawide)
-- Right screen: 1920×1080

-Screens are aligned at the top edge.

-The geometry can be easily adjusted by mucking about in the file.
-You're a smart cookie; I'm sure you'll figure it out.

 ## Installation

 ```bash